brumla/basicmodbus/README.md

+# Qt 6 compatibility
+**Warning!** This project is not Qt6 compatible as the current version of Qt 6 (Dec 2020) does not contain the *serialbus* module!

 # Basic MODBUS communication tool
 This is simple tool used for writting and reading data connected via MODBUS to local COMx: port.
 The usage is pretty simple: